FrankVanDamme/puppet-php_phars/README.md

 The module contains **a build-in catalog of well-known PHARS**, like `composer`, `phpunit`, `php-cs-fixer`.
-Thus, you dont have to care about their URLs.
+Thus, you don't have to care about their URLs.

 You can install: